Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Here's a floor plan to help you understand the things we were undertaking:

-The top of the joists will be the top plane of the subfloor.
-This would put the top surface of the subfloor 3/4" below the top of the adjacent hardwood.
-Everything had to be built from this point, because we needed to accommodate 1/4" plywood, the Ditra membrane, the thickness of the thinset, and the tile itself.
+The top plane of the subfloor will be the top of the joists, which is 3/4" below the top of the adjacent hardwood.
+Everything had to be built atop this plane, because we needed to accommodate 1/4" plywood, the Ditra membrane, the thickness of the thinset, and the tile itself.

-So we developed a plan to glue and nail sleepers in each joist bay, locating them 3/4" below the tops of the joists.
-We then would cut widths of OSB to glue and nail on top of the sleepers so that our new subfloor would be made flush with them top of the joists.
+So we developed a plan to glue and nail horizontal sleepers to the side of each joist, positioned 3/4" below the tops of the joists.
+We then would cut widths of OSB to glue and nail and glue on top of the sleepers so that our new subfloor would be made flush with the top of the joists.

 First step is demo.
 We started by removing the base cabinets and peeling off the vinyl and plywood: